-It’s also important to keep in mind that this passive solar house works (it stays warm in the winter and cool in the summer both because of its thermal mass and because spray-in foam was attached to the inside of the metallic quonset hut dome helping to insulate the structure.
+It’s also important to keep in mind that this passive solar house works (it stays warm in the winter and cool in the summer) both because of its thermal mass and because spray-in foam insulation was attached to the inside of the metallic quonset hut dome helping to insulate the structure.

 The bathroom on the lower level shows the rounded edges of the shower’s wall.
 They were made with earthship-style construction.
 Underneath the adobe stucco layer are aluminum cans set in cement.
 The concrete adds thermal mass, while the aluminum cans create space, while recycling a product.